Babacar29/certification-exercises/README.md

 # certification-exercises
-Exercises created by me for preparing the certification to CCA Spark and Hadoop Developer
+Exercises created by me for preparing the certification of CCA Spark and Hadoop Developer Certification